 Did something happen to make the couple go so camera-shy?

 A search online brings up a couple of scandalous stories involving Ramon’s father, Fred Stephens II, and Ramon’s older brother, Fred Stephens III.
 Ramon’s father was largely responsible for the Seattle Public Schools financial scandal, which cost taxpayers millions of dollars.

 The other event involved Ramon’s older brother, who was killed in 2008.
 Fred Stephens and his friend Michael Hessemer had been ‘roughhousing in a hot tub after a night of drinking beer and Red Bull-and-vodkas, and snorting what a defense attorney later called a “golf-ball-sized pile of cocaine,”‘ according to the Seattle Weekly when Fred drowned.
 Hessemer was found guilty of manslaughter the following year.

 Was this why Ramon became Ramón and deleted so many of his and Katie’s photos and social media?
-Perhaps they did not want academia knowing they were connected to such depravity.
-It may explain why they moved to La Jolla, San Diego in the first place, 1,250 miles and a 20-hour drive south from Seattle, Washington.
+Perhaps they did not want academia to know they were connected to such depravity.
+It may explain why they moved to La Jolla, San Diego, in the first place, 1,250 miles and a 20-hour drive south of Seattle, Washington.

 In any event, Katie Ishizuka and Ramon Stephens have two young boys, eight and six, who Ramon calls black (3:20 mark) but are a quarter white, a quarter Japanese, and half black.
 They will have to find ways to atone for their 25% white genes when they go to college, as their mother did, probably by marrying blacks.